How to install a washing machine

 Save money on your new washing machine by doing the installation yourself.

 Given the size, weight and general bulkiness of a washing machine, this isn’t going to be a job for everyone.
-But if you’re OK moving a big and heavy white box, around and don’t mind getting your hands dirty, this is a useful way to save around £25 in installations costs for a freestanding washing machine and around £100 for a built-in or integrated model.
-No need for a plumber for this job!
+But if you’re OK moving a heavy white box around, and don’t mind getting your hands dirty, this is a useful way to save around £25 in installations costs for a freestanding washing machine and around £100 for a built-in or integrated model.

 If you’re still searching for the right washing machine to install in your home, check out the 300+ washing machine reviews on our site to find the best model for you.